 Increase visibility of diversity and brand credibility.

-Fashion shows featuring models of all sizes and ages.
+Shows featuring models of all sizes and ages.

-Value Sustainability
+Emphasize Sustainability

 • explain the origin of your materials (recycled, certified…),